Fayetteville Family Law Attorneys

 The attorneys of Gunn Kieklak Dennis, LLP have more than 20 years of experience representing mothers, fathers, grandparents, children, and teenagers in a wide variety of family court matters.
 We handle divorce and child custody cases throughout the Northwest Arkansas area, including Fayetteville, Bentonville, Rogers, Springdale, Bella Vista, Forth Smith, and other local communities.

-To set up a free legal consultation with Gunn Kieklak Dennis, LLP call our law offices right away at (479) 439-1843.
+To set up a legal consultation with Gunn Kieklak Dennis, LLP call our law offices right away at (479) 439-1843.
 We are there to help your family around the clock, including evenings and weekends.
 Your information will be kept confidential.

 Requirements for Filing for Divorce in Arkansas

 In order to file for divorce in Arkansas, you must first meet Arkansas’ residency requirements.
 State law requires either you or your spouse to have been an Arkansas resident for at least 60 days prior to filing the divorce petition, which is also referred to as the complaint for divorce.

 You must also identify your reason for dissolving the marriage, which is called the grounds for divorce.
 A period of 18 consecutive months of physical separation is grounds for a no-fault divorce in Arkansas.
 By comparison, fault divorces cite specific grounds such as adultery, habitual drunkenness, or conviction of a felony offense, some of which are subject to waiting periods.